void

 Ottův slovník naučný,1906

 Terezín features in Švejk's story from his time doing National Service in 1912.
-He had been accused of writing: "We'll shit on the war" on a wall by a munition dump. Švejk was taken to the Landgericht in Terezín because of this incident.
+He was accused of writing: "We'll shit on the war" on a wall by a munitions dump. Švejk was taken to the Landgericht in Terezín because of this incident.

 Background

-Terezín is a town and former fortress in northern Bohemia, abroad better known under the name of Theresienstadt.
+Terezín is a town and former fortress in northern Bohemia, better known abroad as Theresienstadt.
 It was constructed in the 18th century as one of several border forts to protect Austria against the increasingly powerful Prussia.
-Gavrilo Princip, the killer of Erzherzog Franz Ferdinand was imprisoned here until his death in 1918.
+Gavrilo Princip, the killer of Archduke Franz Ferdinand, was imprisoned here until he died in 1918.

-Terezín is notoriously known from the time of the Nazi occuptaion (1939-45) when it was converted to a ghetto and transit camp for prisoners who were destined for the death camps.
+Terezín is notorious for the period of Nazi occupation (1939-45) when it was converted into a ghetto and transit camp for prisoners destined for the death camps.

-Two of the translators of Švejk; Grete Reiner and Ruth Bondi were interned in Terezín during World War II.
-Reiner was later murdered in Auschwitz (1944), whereas Bondi survived and now (2010) lives in Israel.
+Two translators of The Good Soldier Švejk, Grete Reiner and Ruth Bondi, were interned in Terezín during World War II.
+Reiner was later murdered in Auschwitz (1944), whereas Bondi survived and lived in Israel until she passed away on 14 November 2017.

 Demography

-According to the 1910 census Terezín had 6,094 inhabitants of which 2,609 (42 per cent) reported that they used Czech in their daily speech.
+According to the 1910 census, Terezín had 6,094 inhabitants, of whom 2,609 (42 per cent) reported using Czech as their everyday language.
 The judicial district was okres Litoměřice, administratively it reported to hejtmanství Litoměřice.

 Source:Seznam míst v království Českém(1913)